revvco/honeybadger-php/README.md

-# REVV note: fix for composer.php support is on branch dev-master.
-See comment at
+# REVV note: This is a dependency for Stripe-Report-PHP.
+We're hosting our own fork to restore composer.php support.
+See branch dev-master.
+Also see comment at
 https://github.com/revvco/honeybadger-php/commit/42736a542dfe304ff9d04d8e6957104b5cb84557

 # honeybadger-php [![Build Status](https://secure.travis-ci.org/honeybadger-io/honeybadger-php.png)](http://travis-ci.org/honeybadger-io/honeybadger-php)